 I photograph weddings in the Northwest in the summertime (thelightcastproject.com) and thankfully, I’ve only had one reschedule though many of them went from 150+ people down to less than 20 to make sure they can still be safe and have them.
 So I will be photographing weddings through September and then seeing what’s going on with this Covid-19 craziness after that.
 If things are safe then, I will be heading to NYC to begin filming content and a bit of the show for the Hello From A Stranger project.

-To learn more about Adam Schluter’s work, visit hellofromastranger.com.
+To learn more about Adam Schluter’s work, and to see his new book, visit hellofromastranger.com.